orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/README.md

 ## Customizing processes

 So how do you customize processes?
 Say you want to specify a couple of buttons on your "acme/hr" form.
-Like before, you define a property:
+Like above, you define a property:

 ```xml
 <property